MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 3. Click **Go to Hybrid Picker Download Page**.

-4. On the SharePoint in Microsoft 365 Hybrid Picker page, select **click here**.
+4. On the SharePoint in Microsoft 365 Hybrid Configuration wizard page, select **click here**.

 5. Accept the security prompts to install and run the wizard.